 A slightly more adventurous option, suitable for everything from cocktail attire to business use, look no further than the monk strap.
 This modern menswear favourite is essentially an Oxford shoe with either a single or a double strap fastening to lock the foot into place.

 In years gone by, pairing tailoring with a trainer of any sort was the gravest style sin a man could commit.
-Today, however, it’s perfectly acceptable provided that the dress code permits it and that it’s done with a bit of thought.
-For example, a pair of crisp white Common Projects with modern cropped wool trousers gets a big thumbs up.
+Today, however, it’s perfectly acceptable provided the dress code permits and that it’s done with a bit of thought.
+For example, a pair of crisp white leather sneakers teamed with modern cropped wool trousers gets a big thumbs up.
 A battered old pair of Converse and a tux, on the other hand, not so much.

 The Shoes To Wear For Every Dress Code